-The Campylobacter infection, although it is usually subclinical, mainly affects piglets causing fever and diarrhea.
+The Campylobacter infection, although it is usually subclinical, mainly affects piglets causing diarrhea.

 Alternative names: Campylobacter, Campylobacter coli, Campylobacter jejuni, Campylobacter hyointestinalis, Campylobacter mucosalis

 Campylobacter are present in the small and large intestines of most mammals including pigs.
 Globally, Campylobacter coli is the most commonly present in pigs.
 Clinical signs are not always present but can cause a watery diarrhea with mucous and occasional blood.
 In Campylobacters (especially C. jejuni) are very important and common cause of food-borne illness in humans.

 - Mild diarrhea, sometimes creamy, which, if untreated, it can lasts for several days.

 - The diarrhea may contain blood and mucus.